Zolotukhinsky District: Geography

 Zolotukhinsky District is located in the north central region of Kursk Oblast, on the border with Oryol Oblast.
 The terrain is hilly plain; the district lies on the Orel-Kursk plateau of the Central Russian Upland.
 The main river in the district is the Tuskar River, a tributary of the Seym River and part of the Dnieper River Basin.
 The district is 20 km northeast of the city of Kursk, and 420 km southwest of Moscow.
-The area measures 44 km (north-south), and 40 km (west-east); total area of 1,150 km2 (3.7% of Kursk Oblast).
+The area measures 44 km (north-south), and 40 km (west-east), with a total area of 1,150 km2 (3.7% of Kursk Oblast).

 The district is bordered on the north by Ponyrovsky District and a portion of Oryol Oblast, on the east by Shchigrovsky District, on the south by Belovsky District, and on the west by Fatezhsky District.